 - As with most fishing in New Zealand, there are strict limits as to the numbers collected.
 At Okoromai Bay the limit is 50 cockles per gatherer per day.
 For our group of three that translated to a maximum of 100, as I was not gathering.

 - The limits are strictly enforced, the penalties for violation are huge.
 According to this article in the New Zealand Herald “Anyone who is caught with three times their daily limit, we seize all fishing equipment including vehicles, boats, dive gear, etcetera.”
 The Ministry of Primary Industries is out patrolling often enough that most violators get caught.

-- The limits are put in place to protect the shellfish stocks.
+- The limits protect the shellfish stocks.